 “Do I still have time to catch that ship?” asks the Lieutenant, after an episode of being ear-bashed for referring to the cruise ship as a boat.
 “Yes you can,” he’s told.
 “And Lieutenant?
 That’s a boat.”
 The puzzled Lieutenant finally computes.
 “Ah, to Hell with it,” he grins as credits roll…

 I’ve made light of it in the summary above, because the thought of actually being in a cruise ship audience being subjected to Volare is my idea of hell.
 However, ask a fan their main recollection of Troubled Waters and Poupee Boucar’s interminable rendition of Volare is always right up there.

 As referenced earlier, this is wonderful and terrible at the same time, featuring a show-stopping turn from Boucar in front of an audience who are absolutely lapping it up.
 It epitomises the cruise ship experience of the 70s (I’m guessing), but is also effectively set against the scheming Danziger’s break-out from the hospital and his date with destiny with the singer when her song is finally done.

 My thoughts on Troubled Waters

-An absolute blast from start to finish, it’s easy to see why Troubled Waters resonates so strongly with viewers, and has held a space in the fans’ top 10 Columbo episodes each year since I started a poll in 2015.
+An absolute blast from start to finish, it’s easy to see why Troubled Waters resonates so strongly with viewers, and has routinely been in and around the fans’ top 10 Columbo episodes each year since I started a poll in 2015.